foliant-docs/foliantcontrib.mermaid/README.md

 # Mermaid Diagrams Preprocessor for Foliant

 [Mermaid](https://mermaidjs.github.io/) is an open source diagram visualization tool.
-This preprocessor converts Mermaid diagram definitions in the your Markdown files into images on the fly during project build.
+This preprocessor converts Mermaid diagram definitions in your Markdown files into images on the fly during project build.

 ## Installation